 2. Abbreviated APP.
-In lieu of a fully-developed APP, for Limited-Scope Service, Supply and R&D Contracts (e.g. grass mowing, park attendant, rest room cleaning, etc.), the Contracting Officer (KO) and local Safety and Occupational Health Office (SOHO) may allow an Abbreviated APP to be developed and submitted for acceptance.
+In lieu of a fully-developed APP, for Limited-Scope Service, Supply and R&D Contracts (e.g., grass mowing, park attendant, rest room cleaning, etc.,), the Contracting Officer (KO) and local Safety and Occupational Health Office (SOHO) may allow an Abbreviated APP to be developed and submitted for acceptance.

 a.
-The non-mandatory Abbreviated APP Form, Form A-1 (or similar) may be used to insure each area of required information has been provided.
+The non-mandatory Abbreviated APP Form, Form A-1 (or similar) may be used for this purpose.

 b.
-This APP is a short-version APP that can be used on low-risk, limited-scope contracts. > See 01.A.12.e, and Appendix A, paragraph 3.k.
+This APP is a short-version APP that can be used on low-risk, limited-scope contracts. > See 01.A.12.e, and Appendix A, paragraphs 1.c and 2.k.